MEET OUR DOCTORS

 Barbara is one of our registered veterinary technicians here at Grand Lake Vet.
 She was also a technician at Lake Vet years ago.

 When asked why she chose veterinary medicine, Barb explains, “I love how animals are so direct with their feelings, and I’m fascinated by the science and art of medicine that our DVMs perform every day.”

-Barbara and her human partner live in Oakland with a rescue kitty named Troy and a cattle dog mix named Cisco.
+Barbara and her human partner live in Oakland with a rescue kitty named Miss Maisel and a cattle dog mix named Cisco.

 Registered Veterinary Technician

 When Melissa was 15, her mother signed her up to work at their family vet, and she’s never looked back!
 She’s been working in veterinary field since 1991, starting out as a kennel assistant and receptionist, and eventually working her way up to becoming an RVT/Nurse.

 We love that Melissa expertise in the field that she’s acquired over the years has driven her to “try to understand what every client wants for their pet and to make certain they fully comprehend what treatment options they have.”
 Melissa says, “I want the patient to have the quickest, safest, and least stressful visit possible.”
 She is incredibly patient, something we all look to her for as an example.